cousquer/speedy-vue/README.md

 ### Edit App.vue

-Rename the import for **HelloWorld.vue** file and replace with your `{component-name}` file:
+Rename the import for HelloWorld.vue and replace with your `{component-name}` file:

 ``` javascript